 We are the only practice in the region to offer complete plastic surgery, cosmetic surgery, and dermatology care under one roof.

-Premier Plastic Surgery and Dermatology has successful practices in Celina, OH, Centerville, OH, Cincinnati, OH, Greenville, OH, Hamilton, OH, Hillsboro, OH, Huber Heights, OH, Jamestown, OH, Oxford, OH, Hamilton, OH, Sidney, OH, Tipp City, OH, Wilmington, OH and Xenia, OH.
+Premier Plastic Surgery and Dermatology has successful practices in Celina, OH, Centerville, OH, Greenville, OH, Hamilton, OH, Hillsboro, OH, Oxford, OH, Sidney, OH, Tipp City, OH and Wilmington, OH.

 Moles are dark spots or irregularities found in the skin.
 They come in various shapes and sizes.
 Moles can appear anywhere on the skin, from the nose and other facial area, as well as arms and chest areas, in groups, or by themselves.
 They can be present at birth, or can begin to appear over time.
 Some moles go unnoticed, and some, like facial “beauty marks,” are actually considered attractive.
 However, moles are bothersome to some people, and can even lead to dangerous health risks.
 Any change in appearance to a mole should result in a consultation with your doctor, as this could indicate the onset of a skin malignancy.
 Mole removal, whether by laser or other surgery procedures, is a cosmetic surgery procedure that provides a solution to people wanting to improve their appearance and reduce associated health risks.

 Skin cancer is the most common form of cancer in the United States.
 More than 500,000 new cases are reported each year-and the incidence is rising faster than any other type of cancer.
 While skin cancers can be found on any part of the body, about 80 percent appear on the face, head, or neck, where they can be disfiguring as well as dangerous.